 “Innovation has always been a big part of DHL’s culture.
 We have to innovate in order to keep our operations running smoothly, or what we call continuous improvement,” said Ms Dahiya.

 This tends to be driven by people on the ground.
 If they see something, a process or a tool that can be improved, it gets done.
 Continuous improvement ensures that the company continues to work as a finely-tuned machine, delivering excellent service and improving processes so the company can move faster and more efficiently.

 But it is not enough.
 The company also has to continuously scan the environment for potential disruptions in order to survive.

 “Innovation is crucial to our industry and our customers.
 Our customers drive innovation themselves and they are looking for areas for continuous improvement and value creation.
 We need to be thinking about that and are always asking ourselves what is next,” she said.

 In other words, the company is constantly on the look-out for innovation in areas that could have an impact on the industry.
 And because the logistics industry cuts across nearly every other industry in the global economy, it needs to have a 360 degree field of vision.

-The DHL Asia Pacific Innovation Center in Singapore plays an important role in creating that field of vision for the company.
-The centre, which has hosted some 4,000 people since inception, is aimed at spearheading the development of future logistics and supply chain solutions, such as self-driving vehicles and robots, as well as the Internet of Things and augmented reality.
+The DHL Asia Pacific Innovation Centre in Singapore plays an important role in creating that field of vision for the company.
+The centre, which has hosted some 4,000 people since inception, is aimed at spearheading the development of future logistics and supply chain solutions, such as self-driving vehicles and robots, as well as the Internet of Things (IoT) and augmented reality (AR).

 It does this in three ways.